 Whether you’re on a date, planning a birthday, or just looking to learn some new culinary tricks, Cucina Migrante is sure to provide a unique and delicious experience.
 Sicilian Chef Francesco tailors his classes to each group, offering small classes priced per person or private classes and parties to suit your event.
-Most classes are taught in his beautiful Golden Hill craftsman home complete with a giant, rustic dining room table, but you can opt to host a class in your home kitchen, too.
+Most classes are taught in his beautiful Golden Hill craftsman home, complete with a giant, rustic dining room table, but you can opt to host a class in your home kitchen, too.

 While most cooking classes are suitable for beginners, taking a class can be intimidating.
 Hipcooks in North Park takes the pressure off; all you have to do is show up hungry.
 Classes tend to be themed around a type of cuisine, such as One Night in Bangkok, Dim Sum and Then Some, and Don’t Cry For Me, Argentina.
 As you can tell from the class titles, the Hipcooks staff is a fun-loving bunch, keeping the classes light but educational.
 Recipes are provided after class so you can practice at home.

 Cozymeal is a service that pairs local chefs with customers looking for unique dining experiences.
 Available in most major cities, it offers an impressive line-up of options for San Diego.
 You can book a cooking class, private dinner, or event with just a few clicks.
-Classes are listed by topic and feature choices including gnocchi, sushi, bread, and more, with detailed descriptions of the menu.
-Pick your lesson by chef, how many people are already enrolled, and by location.
+Classes are listed by topic and feature choices, including gnocchi, sushi, bread, and more, with detailed descriptions of the menu.
+Pick your lesson by a chef, how many people are already enrolled, and by location.
 There are even chef bios and reviews available from other Cozymeal users.
 It’s an appealing option for food lovers that like to shop around since you’ll get an idea of what the class is like before signing up.

 Located in La Jolla, Harvard Cookin' Girl will work with you to create the perfect class.
 Looking to plan a corporate team-building outing?
 Try an "Iron Chef"-style cooking competition, with light instruction, lots of fun, and plenty to eat.
 It'll have your co-workers laughing and learning, not to mention enjoying delicious food.
 Throwing a children's birthday party?
 Let their staff put together a hands-on pizza party or a competitive cupcake class, all treats included.
 Whatever your event or desired skill level, Bibi at Harvard Cookin' Girl will come up with a class that's suited for your needs.

-The breezy class space contains two separate kitchens, making it perfect for larger, competitive events, as well as smaller, more intimate experiences.
-There's plenty of space for enjoying your dishes afterward, blowing out a few candles, or raising a toast.
-Dietary restrictions are no problem, since the staff will work with you to develop a unique menu.
+The open class space contains two separate kitchens, making it perfect for more significant, competitive events and smaller, more intimate experiences.
+There's plenty of room for enjoying your dishes afterward, blowing out a few candles, or raising a toast.
+Dietary restrictions are no problem since the staff will work with you to develop a unique menu.
 Dishes can be tailored to address your skill level and any special tricks you'd like to learn.
-Since classes are so customized, book early to ensure you get the date you want.Continue to 5 of 6 below.
+Since classes are so customized, book early to ensure you get the date you want.

 Chef Teri of Eatsies hosts custom classes for small groups in her La Jolla home.
 The three-hour classes can accommodate up to four people and are priced per class, making the experience very affordable if you fill up a class with three or four hungry kids or teens.
-She’ll also bring the class to you, packing up the ingredients, tools, and recipes, and hosting as many people as you’d like.
+She’ll also bring the class to you, packing up the ingredients, tools, and recipes and hosting as many people as you’d like.
 Her fun attitude and easy-to-follow instructions are perfect for kids, whether it’s for a casual Saturday afternoon cooking lesson or a birthday party.

 Sample menus are available on her website, featuring dishes like chocolate lava cakes, Pad Thai with rice noodles and chicken, and homemade grilled flatbreads.
 Whether it’s a winter soup class, a dessert party, an all appetizers, or a beginner’s course, Teri is sure to put together a menu that will delight your kids.
 If your little ones want to dive deeper into culinary education, she also offers cooking camps for kids and teens, often available in the summertime.